ripunjaysingh88/ML_Models_from_Scratch/README.md

-# Building ML models from scratch using python and numpy.
+# Using Numpy and Python to build few ML models from scratch.